Why it happens and what to do.

-I just happened to check my emails and noticed that I had an email telling me that I had asked for my Live.com account password to be reset.
-I had not done this so I followed the link that confirmed that this was not me.
+I just happened to check my emails and noticed that I had an email telling me that I had asked for my outlook.com account password to be reset.
+I had not done this, so I followed the link that confirmed that this was not me.
 About two minutes later, I received an email from Facebook stating that I had attempted to change my password and was this me?
 I immediately clicked on the link to report that it wasn’t the case.
 What I’m wondering is if there’s any way of finding out how this happened, who’s trying to change my password, and the location of who and what was behind this?
-I checked my session data in Facebook and there were no strange locations there but then they have failed to login so I suppose there wouldn’t be.
+I checked my session data in Facebook and there were no strange locations there, but then they had failed to log in, so I suppose there wouldn’t be.
 Is anything else of mine at risk?
 I’ve checked my bank statement tonight and I am a little worried.

 Unexpected password resets

-If you get a password reset email without asking for one, that probably means that someone entered your login ID into a login page and said “I forgot my password”.
-This person clicked on the “I forgot my password” link or the account recovery link, or whatever that particular service happens to provide for people who forget their password.
+A password reset email means someone entered your ID into a login page and clicked the “I forgot my password” link or equivalent.

 Alternately, the email could simply be spam.

-So if it’s not you asking for the reset then you should absolutely not do anything with the message.
-And that includes the one thing I’d have you do differently: Do not click on links in the email since the email itself might be a forgery or a phishing attempt!
+So if you didn’t ask for a password reset, ignore the message.
+And that includes not doing one thing you did: do not click on links in the email, since the email might be fake.1

-Since you’re seeing this happen first on one account and then on another in fairly quick succession, it appears that someone’s targeting your user ID.
-They’re trying to see if your security is low and if they can somehow break into your account.
-Perhaps they’re looking to see, for example, if you have security questions that are weak or easy to guess the answer to.
+Since you’re seeing this happen first on one account and then on another in fairly quick succession, it appears that someone is targeting your user ID.
+They’re trying to see if your security is lax and if they can break in.
+Perhaps they’re looking to see, for example, if you have weak, easy-to-guess answers to security questions.

-- Secret questions and answers that nobody could ever guess.
+- Secret questions and answers nobody could ever guess.
 Fortunately, these are falling out of favor and being used less frequently.

-- Making sure you have an alternate email address on record and that you always have access to that other email address.
+- Making sure you have an alternate email address on record — one you always have access to.

-- Setting up a mobile or other phone number to which text messages might be sent for security purposes.
+- Setting up a mobile or other phone number to which text or perhaps voice messages can be sent.

 - Providing whatever other kinds of backup information that service uses to help protect your account.

-Not only does having those things set up help prevent hackers from getting in in the first place; they are also the basis for account recovery should you ever lose your account for any reason.
+Not only does having those things set up help prevent hackers from gaining access in the first place, they are also the basis for account recovery should you ever lose your account.